-The basic principles of light-beam interferometry for detection of ether-drift are described in most textbooks, albeit with typical factual errors (i.e., the slight positive result of the Michelson-Morley experiment is nearly always misrepresented as a "null" or "zero" result) and so will not be repeated here.
-However, there were novel methods introduced by Miller into the discussion of ether-drift, along with interferometer construction features and principles of operation which are not widely known these will be detailed.
+The basic principles of light-beam interferometry for detection of ether-drift are described in most textbooks, albeit with typical factual errors (i.e. the slight positive result of the Michelson-Morley experiment is nearly always misrepresented as a "null" or "zero" result) and so will not be repeated here.
+However, there were novel methods introduced by Miller into the discussion of ether-drift, along with interferometer construction features and principles of operation that are not widely known-these will be detailed.

-2 Miller's work with interferometry
+Miller's Work with Interferometry

-Miller began his work on the question of ether-drift and lightbeam interferometry with Edward Morley, from 1902 to 1906, using an apparatus three times as sensitive as the original interferometer used by Michelson-Morley in 1887.
-[2, 3, 4] In later years, from 1921 through 1928, Miller made additional refinements for sensitivity in his interferometer, obtaining increasingly significant positive results.
-[5-11]

-His interferometer was the most massive and sensitive ever constructed, with iron cross-arms 4.3 m across, and standing 1.5 m in height (fig. 1).
-Four sets of mirrors were mounted on the end of each cross-arm to reflect light beams back and forth 16 times horizontally with a total round-trip light path of 64 m, starting from the same light-source, and finally recombined to form interference fringes whose movement relative to a pointer was read through a magnifying telescope.
+Miller began his work on the question of ether-drift and light-beam interferometry with Edward Morley, from 1902 to 1906, using an apparatus three times as sensitive as the original interferometer used by Michelson-Morley in 1887 (Morley & Miller 1905, 1907).
+In later years, from 1921 through 1928.
+Miller made additional refinements for sensitivity in his interferometer, obtaining increasingly significant positive results.
+His interferometer was the most massive and sensitive ever constructed, with iron cross-arms 4.3 meters across, and standing 1.5 meters in height.
+Four sets of mirrors were mounted on the end of each cross-arm to reflect light beams back and forth 16 times horizontally with a total roundtrip light path of 64 meters, starting from the same light source, and finally recombined to form interference fringes whose movement relative to a pointer was read through a magnifying telescope.
 The large apparatus was floated inside a circular tank of liquid mercury, providing a frictionless base for rotation.
-Fringe-shift movements (in tenths of a fringe, plus or minus in direction, see Figure 2, left) were observed by one person who walked around with the apparatus while it turned, speaking out the readings at the ring of bell which automatically sounded when electrodes made contact at 24° intervals (dividing the circle into 15 parts).
-An assistant then noted the readings on paper.
+Fringe-shift movements (in tenths of a fringe, plus or minus in direction) were observed by one person who walked around with the apparatus while